technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 02/Lab02.md

 ### Task 1: Create an agent from Copilot Studio

+1. Open !!https://copilotstudio.microsoft.com!! if you do not have it open already and clikc on **Agents**.

-1. Click on the Skip to configure option in the Agent creation page that opens up.
+3. Click on the Skip to configure option in the Agent creation page that opens up.

     ![](./media/image15.png)

-2. In the agent creation pane, enter the below details and click on **Create**.
+4. In the agent creation pane, enter the below details and click on **Create**.

     - **Name** - !!New file tracker agent!!